AliakbarSu/laravel-hasina-magic-kitchen/README.md

     - php run dev

 ## Deployment on EKS

 In order to deploy this application on AWS EKS, we need to build two docker images with names

 - `alisultani/hasina-magic-kitchen:frontend-v1`
 - `alisultani/hasina-magic-kitchen:backend-v1`

 Next we need to create a VPC
 Next we need to create an EKS cluster
 Next we need to create an EFS file system

+Build trigger